Ann0831/serendilang/docs/architecture.md

 ### 2.2.1 `webPageInit/`

-This layer contains `.js` files responsible for initializing:
+This directory is responsible for **web page initialization**.

-- initial UI state
-- event logic
-- WebSocket connections for real-time communication

-Every webpage loads its corresponding initializer from this layer.
+It can be considered as the **entry point for each web page**.

+Each file in this directory handles the setup logic required when a page is loaded.

 ---

 ### 2.2.2  **`event/`**

-The entire front-end system is built as an event-driven system.
-Any meaningful event — such as a user pressing the send button or an incoming call from another user — whether triggered by user input or by server-side updates, flows through this folder.
+This module embodies the core architectural rationale introduced in **Section 1.3.1**.

 Its responsibilities include:

 - provide functions for registering event handlers
-- dispatching events through the global event bus (`utils/eventBus.js`, Layer 10)
+- dispatching events through the global event bus (`utils/eventBus.js`)

 **`eventEmitter.js`**